Woongsik/webScappingMovies/README.md

 # WebScappingMovies
-User can search movies by scrapping/crawling the information from IMDB movie web site.
+User can search movies by scrapping/crawling from IMDB movie web site.
-This is deplayed on https://search-movies-by-crawling.herokuapp.com Cheerio is used for scrapping the information in Node (backend side).
+Cheerio is used for scrapping the information in Node.
 (MongDB, Express, React, NodeJs)